negris52/kata_go_test/README.md

-Test GO task for Kata academy
+# Test Go task for Kata academy
-Use test.go to launch application
+* Use `test.go` to launch application